 Most of the traditional Japanese crafts are a dying form of art, and his contact with the reality of rural Japan and its decline proves how these two almost go hand-in-hand, prompting him to look further into the growing social issues in Japan.

 Upon graduating, Chia went on to work for companies but ultimately decided to return to further his studies.
 While preparing for graduate school, he spent his gap year working part-time and doing various volunteer work.
 He also spent his internship at Peace Boat, a Japan-based international NGO working to promote peace, human rights, and sustainability in accordance with the UN Sustainable Development Goals (SDGs) through activities centered on experiential learning and intercultural communication.
 He shared that through this internship and the people he has worked alongside this program, he learned that life is more than just working for a company.
 He recounts how he was surrounded by professionals from different fields who all have the capability to work for bigger companies and yet chose to dedicate their time and skills to a unified cause.
+This inspired him to step outside the corporate world and work towards something that will serve an even greater purpose.

 Chia went back to continue his studies at the University of Tokyo, pursuing a Masters of Arts and Science in Interdisciplinary Media Studies.
 His research was focused on disaster prevention and recovery mainly in Ishinomaki, the Philippines, and Indonesia.
 He then started rethinking his options after graduating; he previously set his course towards a career working for the UN but redirected it to fieldwork that would allow him to be more in touch with local communities and work alongside locals.